Digital Sourcing Consider First Policy

 Consider First Assessment Tool

-The tool must be used during identification of business needs and before making any investment decisions, such as selecting any solution, provider or sourcing mechanism.
+The tool must be used during identification of business needs and before making any investment decisions (prior to sourcing, building or re-using a digital product and/or service).

 Consider First Principles